Lefka railway station

-Lefka railway station (Σιδηροδρομικός Σταθμός Λεύκα) is a station on the Piraeus–Platy railway line in Piraeus.
-Originally opened on 30 June 1884 it was rebuilt to serve the Athens Suburban Railway lines when this section came into operation in June 2007.
+Lefka railway station (Σιδηροδρομικός Σταθμός Λεύκα) is a station on the Piraeus–Platy railway line in Piraeus, Athens.
+Originally opened on 30 June 1884, it was rebuilt to serve the Athens Suburban Railway lines when this section came into operation in June 2007.

 History

 The Station opened in its original form on 30 June 1884 on what was the Piraeus, Athens and Peloponnese line (or SPAP) build to connect Piraeus and Athens.
 This had been superseded by the Lefkas Facilities, also known as the "Piraeus Central Factory", built in 1882.
 In the early 20th century, a large freight depot was built alongside the station, and was the main freight base of the Greek railways.
 By the early 20th century, the Lefka railway facilities had become the largest railway complex of machine shops in the whole country.

 In 1920, Hellenic State Railways or SEK was established; however, many railways, such as the SPAP continued to be run as a separate company, becoming an independent company once more two years later.
 Due to growing debts, the SPAP came under government control between 1939 and 1940.
 During the Axis occupation of Greece (1941–44), Athens was controlled by German military fourses, and the line used for the transport of troops and weapons.
 During the occupation (and especially during German withdrawal in 1944), the network was severely damaged by both the German army and Greek resistance groups.
 The track and rolling stock replacement took time following the civil war, with normal service levels resumed around 1948.
 In 1954 SPAP was nationalized once more.
 In 1962 the SPAP was amalgamated into SEK.
 In 1970 OSE became the legal successor to the SEK, taking over responsibilities for most of Greece's rail infrastructure.
 On 1 January 1971, the station and most of the Greek rail infrastructure was transferred to the Hellenic Railways Organisation S.A., a state-owned corporation.

 The train shed and machine shop were downgrade in the 1990s but still in operation.
 Freight traffic declined sharply when the state-imposed monopoly of OSE for the transport of agricultural products and fertilisers ended in the early 1990s.
 Many small stations of the network with little passenger traffic were closed down.